 On the other hand, it is Satan who forces others to follow and serve him.
 When people are possessed, they no longer have the will to leave Satan behind.
 Satan takes control of them and he will never let them go, not if he can help it.
 We also see that Satan tries to either trick or he will use fear to force people into serving Him.
 In addition, we find that when Satan cannot get a person to follow Him, he will want to try to kill them.

-You are right, there are so many things in this world that are unfair.
+Now, you are right, there are so many things in this world that are unfair.
 Sure enough, survival of the fittest does seem to reign supreme on this earth.
 Existence on this earth is sometimes pure survival.
 Some people try to get ahead in this world and they don't seem to have a chance.

 I do not believe that laws like the survival of the fittest are what the Lord had in mind when He created the world and the Universe.
 I believe that they became law on this world when Adam and Eve fell into sin.
 Satan himself does not want people to have free choice at all.
 If people were to choose God instead of him, then Satan would lose out, as he will in the end.

 A week ago, or so, I read the story on the judgment on the house of Jeroboam, found in I Kings 14.
-What happened is that the son of Jeroboam, king of Israel, a wicked king became sick.
+What happened is that the son of Jeroboam, a wicked king of Israel, became sick.
 Jeroboam told his wife to disguise herself and go to Ahijah the prophet to ask him what will become of his son.
 There were other elements to the disguise, but of course, God told His prophet what was happening.
 When she came, he said: come in wife of Jeroboam, why do you pretend to be another person?
 Well, the prophet told her that because king Jeroboam, whom God had placed over Israel, did not follow God but acted wickedly, this king was extremely wicked; that disaster will strike his family.
 Every male member will see death.

-Now the point that I want to make is this: This son who became sick, that originally caused Jeroboam's wife to see the prophet, was the only thing in Jeroboam's family that was good.
+Now the point that I want to make is this: This son who became sick, that originally caused Jeroboam's wife to see the prophet, was the only person in Jeroboam's family that was good.
 So because this son was good, he was going to be the only one who would die a natural death.
 All the other members were going to have violent deaths.

 This is what is said in 1 Kings 14:12-13.